Unboxed-Software/solana-course/content/hello-world-program.md

 # Challenge

 Now it’s your turn to build something independently.

-Write a new program that uses the `msg!` macro to print your own message to the program log.
-Next, build and deploy your program like we did in the demo.
-Finally, invoke your newly deployed program and use Solana Explorer to check that your message was printed in the program log.
+1. Write a new program that uses the `msg!` macro to print your own message to the program log.
+2. Build and deploy your program like we did in the demo.
+3. Invoke your newly deployed program and use Solana Explorer to check that your message was printed in the program log.

+As always, get creative with these challenges and take them beyond the basic instructions if you want - and have fun!